dotnet/docfx/docs/designs/conceptual-localization.md

 The problem is above requirement is that usually these non-live test branch don't have corresponding branch in source repo, so we have three options here:

   - always need fallback to corresponding branch only, that's means user to create these test branch like `loc-test` in source repo
   - fallback to corresponding branch first and if it doesn't exist in source repo, fallback to master branch
   - always fallback to master for non-live test branch incudes master branch.

 Option-1 is easy and simple way, but a little hard for localization repo users, since usually they don't have the write permission to source repo.
 Option-2 and Option-3 are more user-friendly, but build some extra works, appends `branch` info to resolved urls which linked to source content like `url?branch=master`

+### Inclusion TOC fallback

+When TOC-A includes TOC-B, the output of TOC-A would be TOC-A + TOC-B, so all built pages of articles referenced by TOC-B would have a combined TOC-A + TOC-B, that's TOC inclusion feature.

+In that case, if the TOC-A is not localized yet but TOC-B is, the TOC of the built articles' pages which are referenced by TOC-B has two options:
+  - `mixed` language toc combined by TOC-A(source) + TOC-B(loc) (v2 behavior)
+  - localized TOC-B only (v3 behavior)

+This case only happens when the repo is newly onboarded to OL or TOC-A is newly added(very rare), the TOC-A will be finally localized, but with some delay.

+In V3 design, we choice the 2nd option, based on below reasons:
+  - the TOC-A will be localized back soon, but with some delay, so this problem happens really rare.
+  - Mixed language toc maybe not a good user experience, need confirmed with Loc PM
+  - V3 want to do as little as possible specific features for localization, to reduce complexity and error-prone.